kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/14-js-organization/01-oop-with-js.md

 jane.greet();
 ```

-* Now our code is Object Oriented
+## Now our code is Object Oriented
 * JavaScript does not technically have classes like Java and C#
-* E6 introduces the class keyword to make JavaScript look like is uses classes but it is not a **true** JavaScript language
+* ES6 introduces the `class` keyword to make JavaScript look like is uses classes but it is not a **true** JavaScript language
 * It is a difference but I will refer to the blueprint code as a `class`
 * It would be nice if we could put our `class` in its own file so we don't have it mudding up our other code
-* We can't import files/libraries using native JavaScript but we can using a tool called Webpack
+* We can't import files/libraries using native JavaScript but we can using a tool called **Webpack**